-NEWTON, MA (WHDH) - Newton police have issued a warrant for David Collignon for assault and battery on a disabled person they believe he kidnapped.
+NEWTON, MASS.
+(WHDH) - Newton police have issued a warrant for David Collignon for assault and battery on a disabled person they believe he kidnapped.

 Police are looking for 62-year-old Beth Birnbaum, who they said has a traumatic brain injury and needs medication.
 Police believe she is with 55-year-old David Collignon, who they are calling a “kidnapping suspect.”